 - Southwest Airlines

 Chase Ink Business Cash

 The Chase Ink Business Cash is similar to the Ink Business Unlimited in name and that it has no annual fee.
 However, the Ink Business Cash earns in different bonus categories at much higher rates.

-The Ink Business Cash earns 5x UR points at Office Supply Stores as well as for Internet, TV, and Phone Services.
-This card also earns 2x points at Gas Stations (including Costco) and at Restaurants.
+The Ink Business Cash earns 5x UR points (or 5% cash back) at Office Supply Stores as well as for Internet, TV, and Phone Services.
+This card also earns 2x points (or 2% cash back) at Gas Stations (including Costco) and at Restaurants.
 Each bonus category has a $25,000 annual spend limit.
 Given the two cards’ earning structures, both cards can complement each other very well.

 Chase Ink Business Preferred